iomesh/docs/docs/iomesh-operation/cluster-operations.md

 ## Upgrade IOMesh storage cluster

-IOMesh Storage Cluster keepin release new feature and bugfix.

-Follow the step below to upgrade the IOMesh
+Follow the steps below to upgrade the IOMesh once a new version is released.

-> **_NOTE_: If you only have 1 replicas of meta server or chunk server, the upgrade process will never start.**
+> **_NOTE_: If you only have 1 replica of meta server or chunk server, the upgrade process will never start.**

 1. Export default config `iomesh-values.yaml` from Chart